valancej/documentation/_pro/getting-started/installation.md

 ## Prerequisites

-In order to run the _Jet_ binary on your computer, you need to have Docker installed and configured.
-We recommend you follow the guides regarding [Docker Toolbox](https://www.docker.com/toolbox) to get both Docker Engine and Docker Machine installed, as well as a Docker host configured.
+In order to run the _Jet_ binary on your computer, you need to have Docker installed and configured, with a running Docker host.
+We recommend you follow the guides regarding [Docker For Windows](https://docs.docker.com/docker-for-windows/) or [Docker For Mac](https://docs.docker.com/docker-for-mac/).

 ## Jet